 If you’ve ever dumped half a box of pasta in a boiling pot of water and called it a meal, then this is for you.
 Because even though you meticulously check the nutrition labels on your favorite foods, you’re consuming way more calories if you don’t adhere to the serving size.
 (Let’s face it, 10 fistfuls of chips does not a serving size make.)

-That’s why we scoured the Web and found 11 gadgets to help keep your portions — and waistlines — in check.
+That’s why we scoured the Web and found 11 portion control containers and gadgets to help keep your portions — and waistlines — in check.

 So, yes, we found this bento box from Pottery Barn Kids, but we think it will work just fine for your work lunches.
 Made of a durable plastic, the box contains five compartments to keep all elements of your meal separate.